FrankBeatrice/one-click-hugo-cms/site/content/products.md

 image: /img/Sticky Fingrs Final.png
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultimate device for herb lovers and medical patients who want to grind their cannabis with ease.
+We are supporters of the alternative medical revolution origins and the farmers that grew it.
+We take  production, safety and efficiency seriously.
+Our friction powered finger grinder is made out of a 100% medical grade silicone and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg